 - Multishot or Piercing: You can only have one of these enchantments on your Crossbow, and which one you choose largely depends on how you play the game.
 If you are usually out in the open and on the surface, Multishot is for you since it fires three arrows in a cone rather than just one.
 If you are usually in caves or narrow areas, then Piercing is for you since it makes the arrows shoot through your opponent and into whatever is behind them.

 - Impaling: If you are planning to raid an Ocean Monument, this is a great enchantment to have on your Trident.
 The only downside to it is that it only deals extra damage to aquatic mobs and has no effect on the damage multiplier for mobs on land.

 - Loyalty: Loyalty is a special enchantment that makes the Trident a massively powerful weapon.
-Tridents can be a melee weapon or thrown as a ranged weapon.
+Tridents can be melee weapons or thrown as ranged weapons.
 Loyalty makes it so throwing them results in the Trident returning to your inventory after a short time.
 The higher the Loyalty level on your Trident, the quicker it returns to you.

 - Creeper: Charged Creeper

 - Villager: Witch

 - Pigs: Zombified Piglins

 - Mooshrooms: Opposite color Mooshroom